JR1811/NeMuelch/README.md

 ### Content
 - Admin tool items
 - Player related content
-- Quality of life imrpoving recipes
+- Quality of life imrpovements (recipes, respawn mechanics, ...)

 **What you need for installing this mod:**
 - Fabric